-To be eligible for hawk-i, your child must meet the below qualifications:
+To qualify for hawk-i, your child must:

 Presumptive Eligibility Services